particle-iot/maker-faire-2017-machine/Ball Detector/README.md

 <img src="assembled.jpg">

 - 3d print the bracket.
+I used 0.2 mm layer height, 5% rectilinear infill.
 - Insert the laser diode loosely.
 If the laser diode is too loose or doesn't fit in the hole, tweak the diameter in Fusion 360 and print again.
 If it is a tad too tight, manually turn a 15/64" drill bit in the hole to remove some of